mbeddr/mps-qa/README.md

   - the date you want to search deprecations before to that.
 3. Tick the checkbox "Report as error" in order to enable the checking rule for any existing deprecation.
 4. Trigger the intentions on the root node to display the deprecations.
+5. A lot of errors will appear due to missing imports, that's alright.
+These results are not meant to be commited.

 **Internal implementation**
 - the core deprecation finder algorithm is contained in ```org.mpsqa.deprecated```